RoboticExplorationLab/tinympc-crazyflie-firmware/README.md

 # Crazyflie Firmware  [![CI](https://github.com/bitcraze/crazyflie-firmware/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-firmware/actions?query=workflow%3ACI)

-This project contains the source code for the TinyMPC-integrated firmware used in the Crazyflie 2.1.
+This repo contains the source code for the TinyMPC-integrated firmware used in the Crazyflie 2.1.
+TinyMPC is publicly available at [tinympc.org](https://tinympc.org/).

 Currently, it supports (a little bit messy in different branches):